forest-snow/CMSC828L/Problem Set 2/README.md

 # You will submit

-3 .py files and .pdf, or 3 jupyter notebook files (/using the most recent version of jupyter/)
+3 .py files and .pdf, or 3 jupyter notebook files (*using the most recent version of jupyter*)

 Each much be submitted to the correct assignment for each dataset on ELMNS